 26 January 2021| Post byOnlineVisa

-A new electronic visa (eVisa) for Mongolia will be introduced later this year, according to a decision made by Parliament in December.
+A new electronic visa (eVisa) for Mongolia has been launched, following a decision made by Parliament in December 2020.
 This will allow foreign travelers to obtain permission to visit the country online.

 The move comes as one of a series of amendments to Mongolia’s immigration regulations made during the last parliamentary session of 2020.

-Mongolia plans to launch its new eVisa system on 1 June 2021.
+Mongolia unveiled its new eVisa system on 1 June 2021.

 How the eVisa Will Change Traveling to Mongolia